sdcastillo/PA-R-Study-Manual/docs/02-r-programming.md

 ## [1] 1
 ```

-Did you get the answer of 1?
-If so, you are good at reading parenthesis.
-This requires starting from the inner-most nested brackets and moving outwards from right to left.
+Getting to the answer of 1 requires starting from the inner-most nested brackets and moving outwards from right to left.

 The math notation would be slightly easier to read, but still painful.